beacn-on-linux/beacn-ucm-profiles/README.md

 split and present channels as they are on Windows, including the Beacn Link channels if we are USB2.

 ## Installation
+If you are running arch, or a distribution with access to `AUR` you can simply install the `alsa-ucm-conf-git` package which contains the latest changes from upstream, and includes Beacn support.

 1. Create `/usr/share/alsa/ucm2/USB-Audio/Beacn/`
 2. Extract the contents of this repository into that folder